suncicaalduk/arduino-projects/project-05-analog-servo-controller/README.md

 - A 10 kΩ potentiometer acts as a voltage divider.
 - The Arduino reads the analog value from the potentiometer (0–4095 on 12-bit resolution).
-- This value is mapped to a servo angle between 0° and 180°.
+- The analog input is mapped to a limited servo angle range (10°–80°) for improved control
+- The servo does not jump directly to the target angle, but moves smoothly towards it
+- A small delay (`delay(15)`) controls update frequency and ensures stable operation

+### Initial Implementation

+In the original version of the project:
-- The servo motor physically moves an arrow to the corresponding position.
+- The servo was mapped to the full 0°–180° range
-- `delay(15)` ensures smooth and stable movement of the servo.
+- The servo position was updated directly without smoothing

+This resulted in faster but less stable movement, especially when the input signal changed rapidly.

 ## Circuit